Clarence “Leroy” Kiser, 82, of Staunton, passed away peacefully at his residence on Sunday, November 16, 2025.

 The family will receive friends from 4:00 PM - 6:00 PM on Sunday, November 23, 2025, at Henry Funeral Home in Staunton.

-A funeral service to honor Leroy’s life will be held the following day, Monday, November 24, 2025, at 2:00 PM with the Reverend Doctor Todd Lilley officiating.
+A funeral service to honor Leroy’s life will be held at 2:00 PM on Monday, November 24, 2025, at Henry Funeral Home in Staunton with Reverend Russell Heinrich officiating.

 Interment will follow at Oak Lawn Mausoleum and Memory Gardens in Staunton.

-The family would like to especially thank the doctors, nurses, and staff of Gentiva Hospice for all their care, kindness, and compassion during this time.
+The family would like to thank the doctors, nurses, and staff of Gentiva Hospice for all their care, kindness, and compassion during this time.
+The family would also like to thank Sarah Bauer, his grandson’s girlfriend, for the devoted and loving nursing care she provided.

 It is suggested that those desiring may make memorial contributions, whether monetary or in the form of pet food and supplies, to the Staunton-Augusta-Waynesboro Animal Shelter (1011 Lee Hwy, Verona, VA 24482).